 While the discharge of wash water from ECGS is currently permitted in Australian waters, ship owners, operators and Masters are encouraged to avoid discharging wash water within Australian port limits.

 The IMO 2015 Guidelines for Exhaust Gas Cleaning Systems outlines requirements for the testing, certification and verification of EGCS, including wash water discharge and monitoring criteria.
 The IMO Marine Environment Protection Committee (MEPC) is currently working on an updated version.
 Once adopted, the updated Guidelines will only apply to new installations; existing EGCS approved in accordance with the 2015 Guidelines do not need to be approved again.

 The IMO's Pollution Prevention and Response Sub-Committee (PPR) is also working to evaluate and harmonise rules and guidance on discharges from EGCS.
 This work aims to address concerns over the potential negative impact on the marine environment and the measures that have been put in place in some areas to prohibit wash water discharge.

 AMSA is currently investigating the potential impacts of EGCS wash water discharges on Australian port environments.

 Initial advice from the Commonwealth Scientific and Industrial Research Organisation (CSIRO) indicates that dilutions of wash water discharge by the receiving environment will adequately reduce all contaminant concentrations to below water quality guidelines applied in Australia and New Zealand.

 AMSA is commissioning further research on the cumulative effects of EGCS wash water discharges to identify any potential long-term impacts for the Australian marine environment.
-To support this work, AMSA may take samples of EGCS wash water from ships in Australian ports and waters.
 The outcomes of this research will inform whether any future restrictions on the use of EGCS in Australian waters may be required.